EWG Hooks: Must-Have Best Bass Fishing Guide

 Using the Wrong Hook Size

-A hook that is too small may not have enough gap for the bait to compress properly.
+A hook that is too small may not leave enough gap for the bait to compress properly.
 A hook that is too large may ruin the action or expose too much metal.
 Match hook size to bait thickness and fishing conditions.

 Rigging the Bait Crooked